Digisamaritan1/project-management-system/README.md

 If you discover a security vulnerability, **do not open a public issue**.

-Please report it responsibly via GitHub Security Advisories as outlined in
+Please report it responsibly using GitHub Security Advisories as described in
 [`SECURITY.md`](SECURITY.md).

 ---